sisl/GitHub-ForceLargeFiles/README.md

 After compression/split, files can be pushed the usual way, using `git push`.

+## Parallelization
+- Traversing directories in `src/main.py` is serial, but compressing/splitting each file is parallelized by default.
+- Reversing with `src/reverse.py` is entirely serial.

 ## Requirements
 - You need to have 7z installed.
 Visit the [7z Download](https://www.7-zip.org/download.html) page for more information.
 - Folders/Files in the traversed directories should have appropriate read/write permissions.